Modelling Behavioural Diversity for Learning in Open-Ended Games: Experiments Results

 \section{Experiments \& Results}

-We compare our diversity-aware solvers with state-of-the-art game solvers including self-play, PSRO \citep{balduzzi2019open}, Pipeline-PSRO \cite{mcaleer2020pipeline}, rectified PSRO \citep{balduzzi2019open}, and $\alpha$-PSRO \citep{muller2019generalized}.
+We compare our diversity-aware solvers with state-of-the-art game solvers including self-play, PSRO \citep{lanctot2017unified}, Pipeline-PSRO \cite{mcaleer2020pipeline}, rectified PSRO \citep{balduzzi2019open}, and $\alpha$-PSRO \citep{muller2019generalized}.
 We investigate the performance of these algorithms on both NFGs and open-ended games.
 Our selected games involve both transitive and non-transitive dynamics.
 If an algorithm fails to discover a diverse set of policies, it will be trapped in some local strategy cycles that are easily exploitable (e.g., recall the illustrative example of the RPS-X game in Section \ref{sec:diveristy}, and see how our method can tackle this game in Appendix C. Therefore, we focus on the evaluation metrics of exploitability in Eq. (\ref{eq:nashconv}) and how extensively the gamescapes are explored.
-One exception is the comparison between $\alpha$-PSRO and diverse $\alpha$-PSRO, since the solution concept is $\alpha$-Rank, instead of exploitability that measures distance to a NE, we apply the metric of PCS-score \cite{muller2019generalized} -- the number of SSCC that has been found -- for fair comparison.
+We note that the confidence intervals represented in Figs. (\ref{fig:games_skill}, \ref{fig:blotto}a, \ref{fig:blotto}b) represent the standard deviation in the exploitability at each iteration over multiple seeds, where the number of seeds is reported in Appendix G. One exception is the comparison between $\alpha$-PSRO and diverse $\alpha$-PSRO, since the solution concept is $\alpha$-Rank, instead of exploitability that measures distance to a NE, we apply the metric of PCS-score \cite{muller2019generalized} -- the number of SSCC that has been found -- for fair comparison.
 We provide an exhaustive list of hyper-parameter and reward settings in Appendix G.